 - i.
-Wound <1 cm and minimal/clean soft-tissue injury and minimal fracture comminution - Wound >1 cm and moderate soft-tissue injury/contamination and moderate fracture comminution.
+Wound <1 cm and minimal/clean soft-tissue injury and minimal fracture comminution - ii.
+Wound >1 cm and moderate soft-tissue injury/contamination and moderate fracture comminution.
 Coverage possible after wound revision. - iii.
 High energy injury regardless of wound size.
 Either an open segmental fracture, an open fracture with extensive soft tissue damage, or a traumatic amputation. - a.
 Adequate coverage possible - Extensive loss of soft-tissue, periosteal stripping, bony exposure.
 Need for flap.
+Collaboration

-Collaboration with plastic surgeon. - As B including major arterial injury requiring repair for limb salvage.
+- with plastic surgeon. - As B including major arterial injury requiring repair for limb salvage.
 Collaboration with vascular surgeon.

 Antibiotics intravenously should be given preferably within 1 hour postinjury (can be given in pre-hospital setting) - observe local guidelines for type of antibiotic drug.
-Consider broader spectrum antibiotics for high energy injuries and grossly contaminated wounds.
 Initial pathogens may be less of a problem than secondary nosocomial infections.
 Protect the wound!
 The duration of antibiotics is debated.
 One recommendation is that antibiotics should be given until primary closure of the wound, or for 72 hours, whichever is sooner.
-Prolonged perioperative antibiotic treatment does not seem to be beneficial in infection prevention (40, 41).
+Prolonged perioperative antibiotic treatment does not seem to be beneficial in infection prevention (44, 45).